 Instructions

-- Lay the second sheet of puff pastry on top and gently smooth them together, without pressing down too hard.
+- Spread pumpkin puree and Nutella in a checkerboard pattern on one sheet of puff pastry.
+Lay the second sheet of puff pastry on top and gently press them together without pressing down too hard.

-- Using a knife or pastry cutter, cut even triangles across the pastry.
-Don't worry about rough edges, as the pastry cooks and puffs up it will hide all evils!
+- Cut long, even triangles across the pastry using a knife or pastry cutter.
+Don't worry about rough edges; as the pastry cooks and puffs up, it will hide all evils!

-- Roll the pumpkin Nutella puff pastry croissants inwards from the wide end of the triangle at the edge of the puff pastry sheet.
-The trick is to keep them tight without putting pressure on them as it will cause the filling to squeeze out.
+- Roll the pumpkin Nutella puff pastry croissants inwards from the wide end to the point of the triangle.
+The trick is to keep them tight without putting pressure on them, as it will cause the filling to squeeze out.

-- Make the egg wash by cracking the egg into a glass and mixing together.
-Place the pumpkin croissants onto a lined baking tray and brush the egg wash over the top and sides using a pastry brush.
-Dust each one with a pinch of cinnamon.
+- Place the pumpkin croissants onto a lined baking sheet (parchment paper or a silicon liner) and gently brush the honey egg yolk egg wash over the top and sides using a pastry brush.
+Dust each pumpkin croissant with a pinch of cinnamon.

 - Bake the pumpkin Nutella puff pastry croissants for 25 minutes until golden and crispy on the outside and cooked thoroughly on the inside.